diegodoumecq/joymap/README.md

 * Supports easy button rebinding methods (stick rebinding is coming)
 * Supports simple aliases for ease of use
 * Supports functional aggregators that let the programmer combine any input and return any result
 * Button bindings are set by default to the XInput standard.
-All inputs supported by the Gamepad API itself are supported here, they may just require some more elbow grease (meaning: set the bindings yourself somewhere)
+All inputs supported by the Gamepad API itself are supported, they may just require some more elbow grease (meaning: set the bindings yourself somewhere)

 ### How to run all the things